Access4all/a11y-checklist/en/wcag/4-robust/4.1-compatible/4.1.3-status-messages/README.md

 - "2 products in shopping basket" or "Product added to shopping basket", e.g. when the number of products in a shopping basket is increased by clicking a button or a product is added to the shopping basket.
 - "Book added to watchlist", e.g. if a bookmark function is available for products.
 - "First name is a mandatory field" or "2 fields are incorrect", e.g. when checking a form on the client side (i.e. without reloading the page).
-    - This is not recommended when leaving a field, but only when submitting the form (for the implementation of error messages, see also 📜-3.3.1 and 📜-3.3.3).
+    - This is not recommended when leaving a field, but only when submitting the form (for the implementation of error messages, see also **📜-3.3.1 Error Identification** and **📜-3.3.3 Error Suggestion**).
 - "The auction runs in 60 seconds", e.g. for an online auction.

 **Important:** If such messages are **not** loaded into the current page (via JavaScript), but the entire page is reloaded, then these are **not** status messages.
 In such cases, no additional precautions are required.